 The County has noncancellable subscription-based information technology arrangements.
 A subscription liability and an intangible right-to-use asset are recognized in the government-wide and proprietary fund financial statements.
 At the commencement of a subscription, the County initially measures the subscription liability at the present value of payments expected to be made during the subscription term and the liability is reduced by the principal portion of subsequent subscription payments made.
-The subscription payments made at or before the subscription commencement date, plus certain initial direct costs and is amortized on a straight-line basis over its useful life.
-Key estimates and judgments related to subscription payments.
-The County determines the (1) discount rate, (2) subscription term, and (3) subscription payments.
-The County monitors changes in circumstances that would require a remeasurement of its subscriptions and will remeasure the subscription asset and subscription liability.
+The subscription asset is initially measured as the initial amount of the subscription liability, adjusted for subscription payments made at or before the subscription commencement date, plus certain initial direct costs and is amortized on a straight-line basis over its useful life.
+Key estimates and judgments related to subscription include how the County determines the (1) discount rate, (2) subscription term, and (3) subscription payments.
+The County monitors changes in circumstances that would require a remeasurement of its subscriptions and will remeasure the subscription asset and subscription liability if certain changes occur that are expected to significantly affect the amount of the subscription liability.
 Additional information is provided in Note 17.